tbarbette/snap-slurm/README.md

     snap set slurm snap.mode=all

 This will render the slurm.yaml -> slurm.conf and restart the appropriate daemons.

-To modify the Node Healthcheck configuration, edit the file located here:

-    /var/snap/slurm/common/etc/nhc/nhc.conf

-NHC is run automatically by Slurmd and changes to `nhc.conf` take effect immediately.

 When configuring Slurm to run as part of a large-scale compute cluster, remember to adjust the system configuration files according.
 More information about this can be found [here](https://slurm.schedmd.com/big_sys.html).